esdc-devcop/esdc-devcop.github.io/recommendation/tools.md

 This is a list of tools that are recommended for use in ESDC.

-The topic identifies the area of work that the tool is recommended for, and the scope may identify a particular streem of development that that tool is recommened for.
+The topic identifies the area of work that the tool is recommended for, and the scope may identify a particular stream of development that that tool is recommended for.

 <table>
   <thead>